Motorcycle Manual in Nebraska

-The Nebraska Department of Motor Vehicles (DMV) offers the Motorcycle Operator Manual (16th Edition) as a guide to operating a motorcycle.
+The Nebraska Department of Motor Vehicles (DMV) offers the Motorcycle Operator Manual (REV 2014) as a guide to operating a motorcycle.
 Before getting your Class M license, you must pass a vision screening, written exam, and driving skills test.
 Study the motorcycle manual to prepare yourself for these tests.

-The Motorcycle Safety Foundation (MSF) joined forces with the Nebraska DMV to publish the Motorcycle Operator Manual (16th Edition), which contains information about traffic laws, safely riding practices, and motorcycle licensing.
+The Motorcycle Safety Foundation (MSF) joined forces with the Nebraska DMV to publish the Motorcycle Operator Manual (REV 2014), which contains information about traffic laws, safely riding practices, and motorcycle licensing.

 What's in the Nebraska Motorcycle Manual?